simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * core:PairwiseID and core:SubjectID authprocs no longer support the 'scope' config-setting.
     Use 'scopeAttribute' instead to identify the attribute holding the scope.
   * Accepting unsolicited responses can be disabled by setting `enable_unsolicited` to `false` in the SP authsource.
+  * Certificates and private keys can now be retrieved from a database

 ## Version 1.19.1